andraugust/andraugust.github.io/statmech.md

 So far, nearly the entire discussion has focused on systems exchanging energy.
 What happens when they exchange other things like volume and particles?

-As was true for energy, other quantities find equilibrium at the point where they maximize the multiplicity function.
+Like energy, other quantities equilibrate at the multiplicity maximum.
 For a general set of variables, the joint multiplicity is

 $$